Ifyokoh/Time-Series-Analysis-for-Revenue-Forecasting/README.md

 # Time-Series-Analysis-for-Revenue-Forecasting

-Predicting future revenue to help plan budget
+The aim of this project is to build a time series model that will help predict the daily revenue of a month which will help in  budget planning